 Finding the right marriage retreat for your troubled relationship might seem daunting, but it doesn’t have to be

-Here’s a quick guide with useful questions to ask to find one that fits both of your needs.
+Here’s a quick guide with valuable questions to ask to find one that fits both of your needs.

 1. Take your own “relationship inventory:

-• Are you a basically a happy couple looking for marital enrichment?
+• Are you a happy couple looking for marital enrichment?

 • Do you fight a lot and need to learn better ways to manage your differences?